 Have you ever seen an interior with such intricate paint?
 If you want to break out of the ordinary wall paint and decorate your walls with something exciting and fun – you might want to try and learn some faux painting techniques.
-Though usually done by professionals, this kind of project is achievable (even for beginners!) with the right tools and technique.
-So if you’re ready to take on this fun challenge, read on!
+Though usually done by professionals, this kind of project is achievable (even for beginners!) with the right tools and techniques.
+So if you are ready to take on this fun challenge, read on!

 Faux Painting: The Basics

 Let’s start with the basics, what is faux painting?
-Faux painting is a technique that replicates the look or feel of another finish or material such as marble, suede, concrete and a lot more.
-As for the materials you need, it depends on the kind of look you’re going for.
-However, some of the things you can do without are paint, paint brush or roller, tray liners, and a drop cloth.
+Faux painting is a technique that replicates the look or feel of another finish or material, such as marble, suede, concrete, and a lot more.
+As for the materials you need, it depends on the kind of look you are going for.
+However, some of the things you can do without are paint, a paintbrush or roller, tray liners, and a drop cloth.
 Also, with faux painting, you need a lot of patience and hard work.
 However, once you’ve accomplished your project, you will be rewarded and will definitely feel accomplished.

 Faux Painting Techniques

 Are you ready to start painting your home?
-Here are some tips that can help your faux painting project go smooth and effortless as ever:
+Here are some tips that can help your faux painting project go smoothly and effortlessly as ever:

 The rich color and pattern of marble can be attractive to a lot of people.
-It’s elegant and very chic.
-Now, for the marbleizing technique, you need a few things such as:
+It is elegant and very chic.
+Now, for the marbleizing technique, you need a few things, such as: